kanine/bomWeather-2020/README.md

 Notes
 =====
 Occasionally you may get a forecast icon of NA.
-This means the simple conversion of the forecast text is failing.
-Please raise an issue and paste the forecast text at the time and it will be a simple fix.
+This means the conversion of the forecast text is failing.
+Please raise an issue and paste the forecast text at the time and it should be a simple fix.

 The phases of the moon csv was created with information from http://www.ga.gov.au, it will need to be updated annually for accurate results, it is currently based on FullMoon dates only and extrapolates the various phases from there.